Touraine > St Nicolas de Bourgueil

 St Nicolas de Bourgueil

-Soil: The area consists mostly of a wide terrace of old silt deposits, with deep soil made of sand and gravel.
-Above the terraces, a third of the vineyard stretches across a Turonian chalk limestone hillside covered with sand.
+Soil: The area lies largely on a wide terrace of ancient alluvial deposits with deep soils made up of sand and gravel.
+Above the terraces, one third of the vineyard extends across a Turonian chalk (tuffeau) slope with a top layer of sand.

 Climate: The vineyard here overlooks the Loire at the point where it joins the Vienne, widens significantly and allows maritime influences to be felt in full.
 The climate here is slightly more oceanic than in Bourgueil, but the same woodland slopes protect the more exposed hillsides from north winds.

 Average annual production over the last 5 years: 57,800 hl.